eshanprashar/eshanprashar/README.md

  4. **Cloud platforms:** AWS - comfortable with EC2, EBS, DynamoDB, Glacier, Lambda, SQS, SNS and Bedrock
  5. **Visualization:** Tableau, python (seaborn, plotly), R (ggplot2)

-Over the last 7 years, I've contributed in Analytics and Product roles in nimble, constraint-laden environments across consulting, a grassroots education nonprofit and a unicorn startup.
+I've contributed in Analytics and Product roles in nimble, constraint-laden environments across consulting, research and a unicorn startup.
 The first role gave me a crash course in business, and the last two helped shape my systems-thinking around policy, business and technology.
 I got tremendous insight into the Indian education system, both from a supply and demand side.

 Please feel free to check the links below to get a better sense of my skillset: